biovino1/PfamPlayground/README.md

 the query sequence is most similar to.
 A fasta sequence or pre-embedded sequence can be used as input.

 search_anchors.py is a script used to test many queries at once against the anchors.
-It reports the total number of searches performed, the number that found a match, the number that found a match in the top 5 results, and the number where the first result was not the correct family but found in the same clan as the correct family.
+It reports the total number of searches performed, the number that found a match, the number that found a match in the top 10 results, and the number where the first result was not the correct family but found in the same clan as the correct family.

+idct_embed.py takes embeddings and uses the inverse discrete cosine transform to compress the representations.
+This is used to reduce the size of the embeddings for filtering purposes during the search.